superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 5 Using Modules in a Bicep Template/Lab02/readme.md

 acrname="acrm5l2xxx"
 ```

-You can use the acr-deploy-publish.sh bash script to deploy or use these commands:
+You can use the acr-deploy-publish.sh bash script to deploy or use these commands.

 ```bash
 resourceGroupName="storage-modules-demo-rg"